jocialmedia/how-to-validate-names/README.md

 - Research and list of languages (at the beginning perhaps with focus on European Union to narrow this down)

-## More info about this topic and inspiration
+## More info and inspiration
-- ["Falsehoods programmers believe about names"](https://www.kalzumeus.com/2010/06/17/falsehoods-programmers-believe-about-names/), Text by Patrick McKenzie, 2010-06-17
+- [Falsehoods programmers believe about names](https://www.kalzumeus.com/2010/06/17/falsehoods-programmers-believe-about-names/), Text by Patrick McKenzie, 2010-06-17
+- [Falsehoods programmers believe about names – With Examples](https://shinesolutions.com/2018/01/08/falsehoods-programmers-believe-about-names-with-examples/), Text by Tony Rogers, 2018-01-08
-- ["Your Name is Invalid!"](https://www.youtube.com/watch?v=IuZBTjaphsY), Presentation by Miroslav Šedivý 2020-07-23
+- [Your Name is Invalid!](https://www.youtube.com/watch?v=IuZBTjaphsY), Presentation by Miroslav Šedivý 2020-07-23
+- [@yournameisvalid](https://twitter.com/yournameisvalid), Twitter account with examples for wrong name validations, 2022
+- [Personal names around the world](https://www.w3.org/International/questions/qa-personal-names.en), Text by Richard Ishida, W3C, 2011-08-17